-So today I whipped up this salsa instead, and we didn’t miss the cream.
-I used roasted red peppers because I’d made a version of this roast red pepper sauce with fresh peppers.
+I originally used roasted red peppers in this homemade salsa because I’d made a version of this roast red pepper sauce with fresh peppers.
 My advice to you today – if you’re roasting peppers, do a few extra, who knows where it may lead.

 - 2 red peppers